cdapio/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 Properties
 ----------
 **importQuery:** The SELECT query to use to import data from the specified table.
 You can specify an arbitrary number of columns to import, or import all columns using \*.
-You can also specify a number of WHERE clauses or ORDER BY clauses.
-However, LIMIT and OFFSET clauses should not be used in this query.

-**countQuery:** The SELECT query to use to get the count of records to import from the specified table.
-Examples:

-    SELECT COUNT(*) from <my_table> where <my_column> 1
-    SELECT COUNT(my_column) from my_table

-*Note:* Please include the same WHERE clauses in this query as the ones used in the import query to reflect an accurate number of records to import.
+The Query should contain the '$CONDITIONS' string.
+For example, 'SELECT * FROM table WHERE $CONDITIONS'.
+The '$CONDITIONS' string will be replaced by 'splitBy' field limits specified by the bounding query.
+The '$CONDITIONS' string is not required if numSplits is set to one.

+**boundingQuery:** Bounding Query should return the min and max of the values of the 'splitBy' field.
+For example, 'SELECT MIN(id),MAX(id) FROM table'.
+Not required if numSplits is set to one.

+**splitBy:** Field Name which will be used to generate splits.
+Not required if numSplits is set to one.

+**numSplits:** Number of splits to generate.

 **columnCase:** Sets the case of the column names returned from the query.
 Possible options are ``upper`` or ``lower``.
 By default or for any other input, the column names are not modified and